-- F. Any part or portion of a site which is not used for buildings or other structures, loading and parking spaces and aisles, other paving, sidewalks, and designated storage areas shall be landscaped with an all season groundcover, trees and shrubs, or shall be left in its natural state, all as set forth in a Landscaping Plan approved by the Town. - G. The Landscaping Plan shall be prepared by a registered Landscape Architect or other qualified professional, and shall be reviewed by the Town's consultant.

-- H. Design standards for landscape plans shall include the following principles: - (1) Landscaping will be used to accent buildings.
+- A. Any part or portion of a site which is not used for buildings or other structures, loading and parking spaces and aisles, other paving, sidewalks, and designated storage areas shall be landscaped with an all season groundcover, trees and shrubs, or shall be left in its natural state, all as set forth in a Landscaping Plan approved by the Town. - B. The Landscaping Plan shall be prepared by a registered Landscape Architect or other qualified professional, and shall be reviewed by the Town's consultant. - C. Design standards for landscape plans shall include the following principles: - (1) Landscaping will be used to accent buildings.
 For example, groupings of trees will break up long, low buildings while lower plants will provide a visual base for taller buildings. - (2) Plants should be appropriate to the space to be landscaped, with mature sizes that will fill the area without excess maintenance. - (3) Landscape plantings should provide a variety of plant types and species.
 The varieties used should take into consideration susceptibility to disease, color, seasonal interest, texture, shape blossoms, and foliage. - (4) Local soil conditions and water availability must be evaluated in choosing plant material. - (5) Entrances to developments and businesses deserve special landscape treatments. - (6) Where possible, landscape materials should provide climate control.
 For example, shade trees on the south side will shield structures from sun and evergreens on the north side will provide wind breaks. - (7) Street trees, buffer areas, and other required planting shall be in accordance with this and other referenced sections of this ordinance. - (8) Street trees and other required plant material shall not be planted until the finished grading of the development has been completed. - (9) All landscaped areas shall have an automatic irrigation system.
 The irrigation system shall be designed by a qualified professional and should reflect practices consistent with good irrigation design and water conservation, including but not limited to the use of automatic rain gauges and moisture sensors, as required.
 The installed system shall permit no overspray of paving or roadways. - (10) All plantings shall be guaranteed from the date of planting until the Town accepts all the improvements in the development and the plantings shall be certified to be alive and healthy by the Town's agent prior to the expiration of the guarantee period.
 Such guarantee shall be released no sooner than the end of the second growing season following planting. - (11) All mechanical and electrical equipment not enclosed within a building shall be fully and completely screened from view from any public street in a manner compatible with the architectural and landscaping style approved on the remainder of the lot.
-Such screening shall be part of the Landscaping Plan. - (12) Landscaping Plans should show care in selection of plant material.
-Native species are encouraged wherever possible.
-Plants must be hardy for this area and for the proposed growing conditions, and must be true to species and variety.
-Plant material must meet or exceed American Association of Nurserymen standards for size, habit, and general health.
+Such screening shall be part of the Landscaping Plan.